pamone74/Cube3D/README.md

     }
 }
 ```

-If every things are woring just fine, then we can go ahead and test our 2D map. if file `test.c`, add this main functions below: if you do not have `test.c`, then create it.
-- If for any reason you are not familiar with the mlx, i refer you check this doc (https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#compilation-on-macos) before continuing.
-I want us to stay on the same page.
-- Add this program to `test.c`
+- 3️⃣ : Once all components are functioning properly, we can proceed to test our 2D map.
+To do this, add the following main function to the file test.c.
+If you don't have a test.c file, create one.
+Before continuing, ensure you're familiar with MiniLibX by referring to the documentation provided here (https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#compilation-on-macos).

 ```C
 #include "cube3D.h"
 #include <stdio.h>